 - Peripheral neuropathy (weakness, numbness, pain in arms, legs, hands, and feet)

 - Brittle nails (low iron status)

-Screening for Celiac is done by testing the blood for an antigen (a molecule which causes an immune response in the body).
-IgA (immunoglobulin A) is primary antibody present in gastrointestinal secretions.
+Screening for Celiac can be easily accomplished by testing the blood for an antigen (a molecule which causes an immune response in the body).
+IgA (immunoglobulin A) is an antibody present in gastrointestinal secretions.
 In rare situations, IgG (immunoglobulin G) can be ordered if the person has a deficiency in IgA.
 These blood tests analyze distinct antigen reactions to gluten.

 To be properly diagnosed with CD the first thing to do is to STAY on a regular (NOT a Gluten Free Diet) and get a blood test.
-One must be eating food containing gluten in order for the body to have a reaction, produce an antigen in response to the gluten and for the antigen to show up in a bloodstream during the testing.
+One must be eating food containing gluten for the body to have a reaction, produce an antigen in response to the gluten and for the antigen to show up in a bloodstream during the testing.
 Several blood tests can detect specific antibodies produced by the body when gluten is ingested.
-Once gluten is removed from the diet, the antibodies are no longer produced which will cause the test to produce a false-negative result.
+Once no gluten is eaten, the antibodies are no longer produced which will cause the test to result in a false-negative result.
 Do NOT start a begin a Gluten Free Diet until after getter tested.
-(This is the key to treatment, Celiac is controlled by a Gluten Free Diet and the undesired antibodies disappear).
+(This is the key to treatment; Celiac is controlled by a Gluten-Free Diet, and the undesired antibodies disappear).